unplugin/unplugin-imagemin/README.md

 > [!WARNING]
-Recommended to use the latest version
+Recommended to use the latest version  `pnpm add unplugin-imagemin@latest -D`

 > [!WARNING]